Allotropes of sulfur

 Cyclo-octasulfur (cyclo-S8 or cyclooctasulfane), the most prevalent allotrope of sulfur in nature.

 The element sulfur exists as many allotropes.
 In number of allotropes, sulfur is second only to carbon.
 In addition to the allotropes, each allotrope often exists in polymorphs (different crystal structures of the same covalently bonded S_{n} molecules) delineated by Greek prefixes (α, β, etc.).

 Furthermore, because elemental sulfur has been an item of commerce for centuries, its various forms are given traditional names.
 Early workers identified some forms that have later proved to be single or mixtures of allotropes.
 Some forms have been named for their appearance, e.g. "mother of pearl sulfur", or alternatively named for a chemist who was pre-eminent in identifying them, e.g. "Muthmann's sulfur I" or "Engel's sulfur".

 The most commonly encountered form of sulfur is the orthorhombic polymorph of S8, which adopts a puckered ring – or "crown" – structure.
 Two other polymorphs are known, also with nearly identical molecular structures.
 In addition to S8, sulfur rings of 6, 7, 9–15, 18, and 20 atoms are known.
 At least five allotropes are uniquely formed at high pressures, two of which are metallic.

 The number of sulfur allotropes reflects the relatively strong S−S bond of 265 kJ/mol.
 Furthermore, unlike most elements, the allotropes of sulfur can be manipulated in solutions of organic solvents and are analysed by HPLC.

 Phase diagram

-A historic phase diagram of sulfur.
-A phase diagram from 1975, presenting data through 1970.
-The ordinate is pressure in kilobars (kbar). and the abscissa is temperature in kelvins (K).
-(The temperatures 200, 400, 600, and 800 K correspond to the approximate temperatures of −73, 127, 327, and 527 °C, respectively.)
+A historic (1975) phase diagram of sulfur.
+The coordinates are (horizontally) temperature in kelvins (K) and (vertically) pressure in kilobars (kbar).
 The Roman numerals I-XII refer to known solid phases identified by "volumetric, optical, and electrical resistance techniques," and letters A-E to putative distinct liquid "phases" identified by differential thermal analysis.
 Phase information is based on the work of G. C. Vezzoli, et al., as reviewed by David Young; as Young notes, "The literature on the allotropy of sulfur presents the most complex and confused situation of all the elements."
 Phase information are limited to ≤50 kbar and thus omitting metallic phases.

 The pressure-temperature (P-T) phase diagram for sulfur is complex (see image).
 The region labeled I (a solid region), is α-sulfur.